 “Is there no wine?”
 Beleth said, seating herself at the Bishop’s table in the refectory.
 “I thirst.”

 Purson waited until Osmund had seated himself behind his desk before he began, but the bishop raised a hand and indicated the pitcher and goblets against the wall.
 The young bride hopped from her seat on the edge of the desk and plucked up the pitcher, sniffed it interrogatively and then smiled and poured the dark, red rich wine into one of the goblets.

 “My love?”
 She said, lifting her own goblet to her lips.

 She shrugged and went back to the bench in the corner and proceeded to slurp the wine.

 “I did.”
-Purson stood before the abbot.
+Purson stood stone still.
 “And you will hear it now.”

 Without a word, Beleth rose up again, kissed her husband on his cheek and went to the door and then plopped into a cross-legged sitting position in front of it, the goblet splashing purple onto her very dirty dress.
 When she sat, one of her calves peered out from the confines of her skirts, the pale skin like a secret never before exposed to the light.

 “Without interruption.”
 Purson said, in a deeper and firmer voice.
 He said this looking over his shoulder at his wife, who was just drinking straight from the pitcher now, the corners of her mouth stained violet.
 Swallowing hard, Beleth made a “not-bad” facial expression and tossed the empty pitcher to the floor, where it shattered.
 “Yes, my love?”

 “Got it,” she said sweetly and then belched.
 “I’m all over it.
 We’re good.
 Lay it on him.”